 If something looks off, you can go back to the previous steps to change how your Google Contact fields are mapped, and then re-test.

-Once you're happy with it, don't forget to click Turn on Zap.
+Once you're happy with it, don't forget to turn on your Zap.
 Every time a new contact is added to Google Contacts (or any other app you use as a trigger), Zapier will automatically copy it to a spreadsheet.

 When you're ready to print shipping labels, run through Avery Share & Print like before.